All Episodes

 Yeah, right.

-Um, but he sued me, he threatened criminal action, he brought a RICO case through its civil side against me.
+He brought a RICO case through its civil side against me.

-That's if you can't get the uh authorities to um uh deal with a gang, you can sue the gang and under and under RICO, bring out all the the the illegal things they're doing, and then at the end of your trial, when you win your trial, maybe even if you lose,
+If you can't get the authorities to deal with a gang, you can sue the gang and under RICO, bring out all the illegal things they're doing.

-but if you brought out uh sufficient fact, then the authorities are placed in an interesting position because if they don't prosecute, they can be prosecuted if you've already proved in court that these people were doing illegal things via a civil RICO case.
+And then at the end of your trial, when you win your trial, maybe even if you lose, but if you brought out a sufficient fact, then the authorities are placed in an interesting position because if they don't prosecute, they can be prosecuted if you've already proved in court that these people were doing illegal things via a civil RICO case.

 I haven't paid any attention to that one.

-And uh anyway, uh it's all about con contractual shit.
+And anyway, it's all about contractual shit.

-But in there, he in deposition he said it was channeled.
+But in there, he, in deposition, he said it was channeled.

-So in my case, then so should he apologize?
+So in my case, then, so should he apologize?

-Yes, he very much should do that, but we won't get that from him because he's a fuck tart.
+But we won't get that from him because he's a fucktard.

-But this is this is something I'm bringing up.
+But this is something I'm bringing up.

 The court was in a nasty position.

-If we put in all the court time as well, because the court is in a position of of helping the attorneys cure a case.
+If we put in all the court time as well, because the court is in a position of helping the attorneys cure a case.

-So, in other words, court procedures are so complex that if your attorney has not had that much experience in pursuing those types of cases, the court feels an obligation to render them assistance to help them correct their language to make that a much better suit.
+So in other words, court procedures are so complex that if your attorney has not had that much experience in pursuing those types of cases, the court feels an obligation to render them assistance to help them correct their language to make that a much better suit.

-So I had to suffer through that curing process three times in the suit that he brought against me, where they had to reword it, reword it, reword it, and reword it because every time I replied to all of her shit, I blew her out of the water as all of her stuff is being bogus, right?
+So I had to suffer through that curing process three times in the suit that he brought against me where they had to reword it, reword it, reword it, and reword it because every time I replied to all of her shit, I blew her out of the water as all of her stuff is being bogus, right?

-Anyway, so there's this thing, Rule 11, uh in procedures, and it has to do with attorneys and their obligation to not bring forth bullshit cases.
+Anyway, so there's this thing, Rule 11, in procedures, and it has to do with attorneys and their obligation to not bring forth bullshit cases.

-It's gonna waste court's time, and I don't want to put my career at risk by pursuing your case.
+And I don't want to put my career at risk by pursuing your case.

-That's my this is my opinion.
+This is my opinion.

 She had that obligation.